 The new allegations follow other criminal charges against other ADA-lawsuit attorneys.
 In May, Scott Johnson, a Sacramento attorney who had also filed thousands of ADA lawsuits, was indicted on federal tax fraud charges.
 Johnson had allegedly understated his income from his legal settlements.
 He currently faces up to three years in prison.

-Despite the recent scrutiny, Tanya Moore and her colleagues have continued to file ADA lawsuits against local businesses.
+Despite the recent scrutiny, Tanya Moore and her colleagues have continued to file ADA lawsuits against local businesses, although she now operates as the Moore Law Firm.
 In recent months, her firm has sued businesses including the San Jose restaurant Mini Gourmet, a Burlington Coat Factory department store in Campbell, and the Palo Alto cafe Pluto's.

 Michele Bernal, co-owner of Blossom True Hardware in Mountain View, said she was savoring the turn of events.
 Moore had targeted her shop for $20,000 in 2013, she said.